HSOFEUP/431homework/HW6/README.md

 - b.
 An assessment of collinearity.
 (2 points)
 - c.
 A statement about how predictors were chosen, specifically the model selection algorithm, and correct application of that algorithm (10 points)

-In each part, award full credit for successful completion of the task, most of the credit for a reasonble effort with a minor problem, and meaningfully fewer points if a key step is completely missing.
+In each part, award full credit for successful completion of the task, most of the credit for a reasonable effort with a minor problem, and meaningfully fewer points if a key step is completely missing.

 ## Question 4 (15 points)